 2. Physical therapy exercises

-Physical therapy is a critical component for recovering movement after a massive stroke.
-A physical therapist will help guide you through therapeutic exercises that will help retrain the brain to control your muscles.
+Your physical therapist will help guide you through therapeutic exercises that will help retrain the brain to control your muscles.
 After discharge from inpatient therapy, it’s important to continue with PT at home.

 3. Passive exercise